Recipe by Chef Cindy

 - Heat a medium-size pot of salted water.

-- Prepare Gremolata: Heat 2 tbsp olive oil in a pan.
+- Prepare Gremolata: Heat 2 tablespoon olive oil in a pan.
 Add the white parts of the spring onions and cook until lightly browned, stirring occasionally.
 Season with salt.
 Spoon transfer to a paper towel to soak up excess oil.
 Let cool.
 Add the cooked onion to a small bowl with other gremolata ingredients, including the uncooked green parts of the spring onion.
 Mix well and set the mint gremolata aside.

 - Skip this step if using frozen peas.
 Prepare a large bowl with ice and water.
 Blanch the English peas in a pot of boiling water (use a strainer) for 2 -3 minutes.
 Shock peas by removing from heat and placing them in the cold water.
 This will stop them from cooking further and cool them off for the next step.